Argyrochosma dealbata: Morphology

+Phytochemistry

+The white farina contains isonotholaenic acid (originally reported as notholaenic acid), also found in A. chilensis, A. nivea and A. limitanea var. limitanea.
+The flavonoids apigenin 7-methyl ether and sometimes apigenin are also present, as well as the unusual dimethoxychalcone flavokavain C.

 Taxonomy

 Like many cheilanthoid ferns, this species has been placed in many genera at different times.
-It was first described by Pursh in 1814 as Cheilanthes dealbata, based on material collected on the banks of the Missouri River.
+It was first described by Pursh in 1814 as Cheilanthes dealbata, based on material collected on the banks of the Missouri River by John Bradbury.
 The epithet dealbata, meaning "covered in white powder", refers to the coating of farina on the underside of the leaves.
 Gustav Kunze independently described the species as Notholaena pulchella in 1843.
 His specimen was collected for the Berlin Botanical Garden from rocks in Missouri.
 Initially misidentified as Notholaena nivea, he noted that the Missouri material was smaller and more highly divided, and commented on the white powder on the underside of the leaves, lacking in Pursh's description.
 The epithet pulchella means "small and beautiful".
 He subsequently recognized it as synonymous with C. dealbata and transferred the older name to Notholaena as N. dealbata in 1848, noting that he "would not have looked for it under Cheilanthes".

 Delineating natural genera in the cheilanthoids has proven to be extremely difficult, and other placements of the species were subsequently put forward.
 Fée transferred it to Cincinalis as Cincinalis dealbata in 1852, breaking with most other authorities in recognizing and re-circumscribing that genus.
 In 1859, Mettenius rejected Fée's attempt to delineate Cincinalis as a separate genus, but recognized the genus Gymnogramma for species where sporangia were borne along the nerves and not densely clustered at the end of the nerves.
 He transferred the species there as G. dealbata, but this name had already been used by Presl for a different species in 1825, rendering it illegitimate.
 Prantl expanded Pellaea to include several genera in which he perceived close affinities, including Cincinalis.
 Accordingly, he transferred C. dealbata to Pellaea section Cincinalis as P. dealbata in 1882.
 George Edward Davenport lumped it as a variety of N. nivea, N. nivea var. dealbata, in 1883.